Learning-based Two-tiered Online Optimization of Region-wide Datacenter Resource Allocation: System Model

-for all $l$ and $e$. \paragraph{Network Affinity Requirements} Considering that business units require different extents of network affinity, RAS uses the following constraint,
+for all $l$ and $e$. \paragraph{Network Affinity Requirements} Considering that business units require different extents of network affinity, representing the extent to which a reservation's resource allocation is concentrated across data centers, RAS uses the following constraint,

 to enforce a reservation's preference for physical datacenters.
+In \eqref{eq: network_affinity}, the term $\left|\frac{\sum_{b\in \Psi^D_d}(h_{b,e}\times U_{b}\times x_{b,l}(t))}{{C}_{l,e}(t)}-{\bf A}_{d,l,e}\right|$ represents the proportion of resources from datacenter $d$ relative to the reservation's demand, where $A_{d,l,e}$ signifies the desired ratio. $\theta$ determines the acceptable deviation from the desired ratio.
 The RAS updates the server-to-reservation assignment at the end of each time slot, considering the above objectives and constraints.
 We summarize the notions in Table \ref{table: op_param_summary}.
 The following section shows the optimization problem RAS considered and how it is optimized.